furudean/vscode-renpy-warp/README.md

          ⚠️ <b>Warning</b><br>
          This feature only works if the current version of Ren'Py supports reading commands from <code>exec.py</code>.
-This means you need Ren'Py 8.3.0 or one of the nightly builds.
+This means you need Ren'Py 8.3.0 or a recent nightly builds.
       </blockquote>
       <p>
          When a command is issued, replace an open editor by sending a